Mirantis/mke-docs/content/docs/configuration/multus.md

       curl -sL https://github.com/containernetworking/plugins/releases/download/${CNI_PLUGIN_VERSION}/cni-plugins linux-${CNI_ARCH}-${CNI_PLUGIN_VERSION}.tgz | sudo tar xvz -C /opt/cni/bin/
       ```

-   2. Determine the primary network interface for the node.
-You will use this
+   **To determine the primary network interface for the node:**

-      information to create the `NetworkAttachmentDefinitions` file.
+   You will use the primary network interface information to create the `NetworkAttachmentDefinitions` file.

       {{< callout type="info" >}}
       The name of the primary interface can vary with the underlying network adapter.